Coastal artillery: Atlantic Wall

 Nazi Germany fortified its conquered territories with the Atlantic Wall.
 Organization Todt built a string of reinforced concrete pillboxes and bunkers along the beaches, or sometimes slightly inland, to house machine guns, antitank guns, and artillery ranging in size up to the large 40.6 cm naval guns.
 The intent was to destroy Allied landing craft before they could unload.
-During the Normandy Landings in 1944, shore bombardment was given a high importance, using ships from battleships to destroyers and landing craft.
+During the Normandy Landings in 1944, shore bombardment was given high importance, using ships from battleships to destroyers and landing craft.
 For example, the Canadians at Juno beach had fire support many times greater than they had had for the Dieppe Raid in 1942.

 The old battleships HMS Ramillies and Warspite with the monitor HMS Roberts were used to suppress shore batteries east of the Orne; cruisers targeted shore batteries at Ver-sur-Mer and Moulineaux; while eleven destroyers provided local fire support.
 The (equally old) battleship Texas was used to suppress the battery at Pointe du Hoc, but the guns there had been moved to an inland position, unbeknownst to the Allies.
 In addition, there were modified landing craft: eight "Landing Craft Gun", each with two 4.7-inch guns; four "Landing Craft Support" with automatic cannon; eight Landing Craft Tank (Rocket), each with a single salvo of 1,100 5-inch rockets; eight Landing Craft Assault (Hedgerow), each with twenty-four bombs intended to detonate beach mines prematurely.
 Twenty-four Landing Craft Tank carried Priest self-propelled 105mm howitzers which also fired while they were on the run-in to the beach.
 Similar arrangements existed at other beaches.